-- Issuers are to be excluded if the overall assessment finds that the issuer's business practices or manufactured products breach national or international norms, laws and/or universally accepted global standards in any material way.
-MSCI refers to such controversies.

-- In addition, issuers must be excluded if they operate in areas of business that the Bank deems critical or if they generate significant revenues in such areas.
+Issuers are to be excluded if the overall assessment finds that the issuer's business practices or manufactured products breach national or international norms, laws and/or universally accepted global standards in any material way.
+MSCI refers to such cases as ESG controversies.
+In addition, issuers must be excluded if they operate in areas of business that the Bank deems critical or if they generate significant revenues in such areas.